zenml-io/zenml/docs/book/getting-started/deploying-zenml/README.md

 {% endhint %}

 {% hint style="warning" %}
-Currently the zenml server supports a legacy and a brand new version of the dashboard.
-To use legacy simply use the following command `zenml up --legacy`
+Currently the ZenML server supports a legacy and a brand new version of the dashboard.
+To use the legacy version simply use the following command `zenml up --legacy`
 {% endhint %}